UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 When to Contact Your Utility

-While fluctuations are normal, certain signs indicate it’s time to call your provider.
-If your bill spikes unexpectedly despite normal weather and usage, or if your meter readout hasn’t moved in weeks, you may have an equipment malfunction.
-Additionally, if you ever smell sulfur or rotten eggs, leave the house immediately and contact the utility’s emergency line to report a potential leak.
+While seasonal fluctuations are completely normal, certain signs indicate it is time to call your provider for help.
+If your bill doubles unexpectedly during mild weather, or if your meter readout hasn’t moved a single digit in weeks, you might be dealing with a mechanical malfunction.
+Always trust your senses — if you ever smell sulfur or rotten eggs, evacuate your home immediately and contact emergency services to report a potential leak.

 Natural Gas Measurement Glossary